 Very seldom am I ever surprised to the detriment of the client, but we always like to think that we’ve done a better job than we thought we could do at the start of the case.

 It Is Advisable to Retain an Experienced Attorney to Defend a Criminal Charge

 Interviewer: When you tell a client what’s going to happen, there are no guarantees but you should be pretty comfortable that what you’re saying is right because of your many years of experience?

-Eric: Correct.
+Attorney: Correct.
 Absolutely, and that’s what separates my office I think from a lot of the other offices.
 Experience does play a big part in processing a criminal case, different than a civil case and is absolutely important.